boisvenu/OoR_VRF/volunteer-approval-system/README.md

 6. **Status Tracking**
    Each submission is assigned a unique ID and its progress is tracked across tabs in a central Google Sheet.

+7. **Volunteer Request Status Tracker**
+   Submitters can enter their Unique ID into a web app to view real-time approval progress through each stage.

 ---

 ## Files and Structure